Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

-Model coefficients are visualized in Figure \ref{fig:study2-errAnalysis}.
-First, we observe that the model fit to only semantic substitutions, which constitute the largest proportion of errors in our dataset, yields coefficients that mirror the patterns of the original analysis.
-Additionally, the model with conditional PMI ($\beta = -0.686, \ SE = 0.103, \ p < 0.001 $) as a measure of future predictability provided a stronger fit to the data than the model with relative backward predictability ($\beta = -0.457, \ SE = 0.078, \ p < 0.001$), as evinced by the higher log-likelihood of the former model ($\deltaLoglik = 4.6, \ \chi^{2} = 9.24, \ p< 0.001$).
-In contrast, the model that was fit exclusively to phonological errors, which was the most infrequent category in our data, revealed only a significant positive effect of unigram predictability on the log-odds of a word being the observed error ($\beta = 0.598, \ SE = 0.212, \ p < 0.001$).
-In the case of morphosyntactic errors, we observe significant positive effects of both unigram predictability and forward predictability, whereas semantic distance, phonetic distance, and future context predictability (that is, relative backward predictability and conditional PMI) did not reach significance.
-Finally, mixed errors revealed significant positive effects of unigram ($\beta = 0.627, \ SE = 0.050, p < 0.001$) and forward predictability ($\beta = 0.152, \ SE = 0.054, p < 0.01$) as well as negative effects of semantic ($\beta = -6.641, \ SE = 0.711, \ p < 0.001$) and phonetic distance ($\beta = -0.168, \ SE = 0.073, \ p < 0.05$).
-However, neither measure of future context predictability reached significance in this model.
+\paragraph{Results:} \rr{Model coefficients are presented in Appendix \ref{app:study2-result-tables} and visualized in Figure \ref{fig:study2-errAnalysis}.
+First, we observe that the model fit only to semantic substitutions---which constitute the largest proportion of errors in our data--replicates the pattern of effects found in our analysis presented in Section \ref{sec:study2-results}.
+Moreover, similar to the previous analysis, conditional PMI yields greater explanatory power than relative backward predictability ($\deltaLoglik = 4.6, \ \chi^{2} = 9.26, \ p< 0.001$).
+However, effects of contextual predictability varied across the other error types.
+For phonologically-related substitutions, we observe no effects of sentential context, but a significant positive effect of unigram predictability and a negative effect of semantic distance on the log-odds of a word being the observed error.
+In the case of morphosyntactic errors, our analysis reveals a significant positive effects of both unigram predictability and past context predictability while semantic distance, phonetic distance, and future context predictability (that is, relative backward predictability and conditional PMI) did not reach significance.
+Finally, mixed errors show significant positive effects of unigram and past context predictability as well as negative effects of semantic and phonetic distance.
+However, neither measure of future context predictability reached significance in this model.}